jim0607/Leetcode/README.md

 Since we don't need to find each pandidromes, we don't need to use backtrack.
 algoritm: we can form k palindromes if there are k or less than k chars that has odd cnt.
 - [0718.
 Maximum Length of Repeated Subarray](Solutions/0718.Maximum-Length-of-Repeated-Subarray.py) (!!M)
-since subarray has to be continuous, we define dp as dp[i][j] = the max lens of repeated subarray ended with A[i] and B[j] dp[i][j] = if A[i-1]==B[j-1]: dp[i-1][j-1] + 1; else: 0 cuz has ot be continuous. solution 2: binary search - (m+n)mlogm.
+__两个arr/string common subarr/substring的问题都similar with 1143.Longest Common Subsequence__. since subarray has to be continuous, we define dp as dp[i][j] = the max lens of repeated subarray ended with A[i] and B[j] dp[i][j] = if A[i-1]==B[j-1]: dp[i-1][j-1] + 1; else: 0 cuz has ot be continuous.
+solution 2: binary search - (m+n)mlogm.